PetarMc1/Markdown2HTML/README.md

 # Markdown2HTML CLI Tool

+Ill no longer work on this because its useless :).

 Markdown2HTML is a command-line tool written in Go that converts Markdown files to HTML.
 It is designed to be simple and efficient for users looking to convert Markdown documents easily.

 ## Features